Resources for Families

 The BASIC Fund strives to connect with organizations that offer services for low-income families.
 Listed below are some of the organizations we find impressive.

-For information on academic, summer, and after-school support programs, or preparing for High School please take in resources For Students.
+For information on academic, summer, and after-school support programs, or preparing for High School please look in resources For Students.
+Download our High School Booklet for more information on applying to high schools, and for lists of high schools by county.

 General information about all levels of schools, with articles on how to choose schools and supporting children in their education